udellgroup/rlaopt/docs/index.rst

 SketchyOpts is a `JAX <https://jax.readthedocs.io/>`_ library for sketching-based methods.

 The primary goal is to provide accessible and efficient implementation of these methods to the scientific community.
-To this end, the library follows design philosophies of `Optax <https://optax.readthedocs.io/>`_ and structures optimizers into composable blocks.
+To this end, the library follows design philosophies of `JAXopt <https://jaxopt.github.io/>`_ and provides a familiar interface.
 We hope the library facilitates research productivity and leads to new ideas and exciting solutions.

 ----